 Also, what will change regarding mining techniques if the Ethereum community decides to do the transition from “work” to “stake”?

 This article wants to be a basic guide to understanding the problem above.
+If you are looking for a more detailed walkthrough, please check out our blockchain courses on Ethereum.

 What is the Proof of work?